 Making Tax Digital

-Since the 1st of April 2019, the Making Tax Digital (MTD) initiative has come into play for VAT.
-Further amendments in future years will eventually bring all taxes under this initiative, but for now, it is only relevant for VAT.
+From 1st April 2019, the Making Tax Digital initiative has been in force for VAT.
+Further amendments in future years will eventually bring all taxes under this initiative, but currently, it is only relevant for VAT.

 The best time to start is now.